vinfreecs/genga/Documentation.md

 ##The collision file: Collisions<name>.dat
 In this file are listed the details of the collisions between particle i and j just after they collide.
-The precision of the collision output can be adjuted with the def_CollisionPrecision argument in the 'define.h' file.
+The precision of the collision output can be adjuted with the `Collision Precision` argument in the 'define.h' file.
 A value of 1.0 prints the position at the Bulirsh stoer step just after the collision.
-A Value of 1.0e7 refines the Bulirsch Stoer steps to 1.0e7 days.
+A Value of 1.0e7 refines the Bulirsch Stoer steps down to 1.0e7 days.
 This value should not be smaller than def_dtmin.

     time indexi mi ri xi yi zi vxi vyi vzi Sxi Syi Szi indexj mj rj xj yj zj vxj vyj vzj Sxj Syj Szj .